 One out of four software engineers was a woman.
 Software engineering is currently the fastest growing technology sector employing women, offering the highest salaries (relative to other engineering sectors).

 What does the growth in high tech occupations mean for women?
-As shown in Figure 1, between the 2004-2010 period, computer engineers are projected to have the fastest growth among all occupations 664,000 workers will be added, nearly doubling the 2000 figure.
+Computer engineers are projected to have the fastest growth among all occupations 664,000 workers will be added.

 In addition, the number of computer scientists and systems analysts is expected to increase by nearly 60% (269,000 jobs).

-If women continue to make up three out of 10 computer systems analysts and scientists, then an estimated 219,000 more women could be employed as software engineers, computer scientists and systems engineers by 2012.
+If women continue to make up three out of 10 computer systems analysts and scientists, then an estimated 219,000 more women could be employed as software engineers, computer scientists and systems engineers.
 Computer support specialists are expected to increase by 97%, or about 490,000 workers.

 Many women engineers are migrating toward the defense sector.
-The number of software, electrical, RF, aerospace and mechanical positions they have filled since 2004 has doubled, and defense companies seek individuals who are "clearance eligible" (U.S. citizens able to obtain a Secret or Top Secret clearance) with an engineering degree.
-Defense company hiring of women is projected to remain very strong through 2014.
+The number of software, electrical, RF, aerospace and mechanical positions they have filled has doubled, and defense companies seek individuals who are "clearance eligible" (U.S. citizens able to obtain a Secret or Top Secret clearance) with an engineering degree.
+Defense company hiring of women is projected to remain very strong.
 Demand is at an all-time high for embedded software engineers, electrical engineers - and EEs with RF engineering or networking experience, offering the highest salaries.

-If women are represented in computer support specialist jobs in the same proportion as computer programmers, one out of four, then 122,000 more women may expect to be employed as computer support specialists by 2012.
+If women are represented in computer support specialist jobs in the same proportion as computer programmers, one out of four, then 122,000 more women may expect to be employed as computer support specialists.

 What are the educational requirements?
 Most high tech careers, including engineers (and scientists), programmers, natural and mathematical scientists, and managers in engineering require a B.S. degree or higher.
 Scientists are normally required to have a Ph.D., because they work in applied research - calling for extensive and deep knowledge of their specialized fields.